-For Miami Law Students: What to Keep in Mind when Considering Study Abroad/International Exchange
+What to Keep in Mind when Considering Study Abroad

-Plan Early - Students with an interest in spending a semester at a foreign law school need to begin planning for this semester away as soon as possible, namely, during their first year of the JD program.
+Plan Early - Students with an interest in studying at a foreign law school need to begin planning for their semester, summer or week away as soon as possible, namely, during their first year of the J.D. program.
 Students must complete three semesters of the J.D. program before they are allowed to spend a semester at one of our partner schools.

-Find Out if a Second Language is Needed - Some schools only teach in the language of the country.
+Find Out about Second Language - Some schools only teach in the language of the country.
 For these programs, a UM Law professor will interview the student in the language prior to being nominated to participate.

 Understand the Requirements & Tuition - Students applying to study at a partner schools should have a 3.0 GPA in Law School, and a specific interest/reason for wanting to study in a particular institution/country.
 Students who participate are ambassadors for the University of Miami School of Law, and are required to provide a report of their experience at the end of the semester.
 Tuition is paid to UM Law for the semester away, and loans are handled as though the student were studying at UM Law.